 The Department of Human Services and Consumer Sciences (HSCS) is one of nine units in the College of Liberal Arts and Behavioral Sciences (COLABS).
-Formerly known as the Department of Home Economics, the Department of Human Services and Consumer Sciences offers degrees at both the undergraduate and graduate level; the Bachelor of Science (B.S.) in Human Services and Consumer Sciences and the Master of Science (M.S.) in Human Services and Consumer Sciences.
+The Department offers degrees at both the undergraduate and graduate level.
+The undergraduate level offers the Bachelor of Science (B.S.) in Human Services and Consumer Sciences with four (4) concentrations to include Child and Family Development (CFDV), Family and Consumer Sciences (FCS), Food and Nutrition (FN), and Dietetics.
+The graduate level offers a Master of Science (M.S.) in Human Services and Consumer Sciences.